 the requirement

-Delivery of a range of channel strategies that will help achieve the Clients marketing objectives using both existing owned and earned channels and paid-for activity, in line with the media buying budget available.
+Delivery of a range of channel strategies that will help achieve the Client’s marketing objectives using both existing owned and earned channels and paid-for activity, in line with the media buying budget available.
 This will include (but is not limited to):

 Recommended approach to building audience models using Client and industry data.